Intro to Medicare Star Ratings

 closed when the member becomes compliant.
 Gaps can be

 one and done if a single claim can make them compliant.
 Or they can be transient -- for example a member can be up to date with his statins for a few months, stop taking it and become a gap and then get back on track and close the year compliant for that measure.
+There are some measures linked to hospitalizations that can result in multiple gaps for a member.

 Clinical Campaigns to Improve Ratings